bribes/FaavJS/README.md

 # FaavJS

+FaavJS is a easy to use javascript package for getting minecraft user data.

 ### Changelog

 - added the combo render.

-This is a simple javascript package for getting minecraft user data.

 ## Installation